-Hila previously premiered the role of Exstasis in Eric Whitacre’s ground-breaking electro-musical Paradise Lost: Shadows and Wings in LA.
-Hila sang, acted, danced and fought in long martial arts battles nightly for a seven week sold-out run, a tour-de-force performance that prompted Backstage West to call her “brilliant, eliciting strong empathy and singing gorgeously”, and Theatre Mania declared she “fights like a warrior and sings like the angel she portrays.”
+Hila previously premiered the role of Exstasis in Eric Whitacre’s groundbreaking electro-musical Paradise Lost: Shadows and Wings in L.A.
+Hila sang, acted, danced, and fought in long martial-arts battles nightly for a seven-week sold-out run, a tour-de-force performance that prompted Backstage West to call her “brilliant, eliciting strong empathy and singing gorgeously,” and Theatre Mania declared she “fights like a warrior and sings like the angel she portrays.”
 For her work in the show Hila received nominations for Best Actress in a Musical from the Los Angeles Ovation Awards and The LA Ticketholder Awards.
-The show is due to open on London’s West End.
+The show is due to open in London’s West End.